thesunkid19/blog/_posts/2018-12-14-RL-davidsilver.md

 ---
 **Warning: This is a rant post containing a bunch of unorganized thoughts yet.
 This will be used as a resource for more structured posts later**

-> “If people do not believe that mathematics is simple, it is only because they do not realize how complicated life is.” — John von Neumann
+> “If people do not believe that mathematics is simple, it is only because they do not realize how complicated life is.” — John von Neumann\\
-This course shows me a lot about how complicated the world is.
+The world is so complicated to model.

 # Lecture 1: Introduction to Reinforcement Learning
 RL using the reward assumption.
 It states that: